hsro-inf-kp/hsro-inf-kp.github.io/02_ScalaBasics.md

 }
 println("This gets printed before the HTTP Response value");
 ```
+To test this Snippet e.g in an scala worksheet, you may have to add the following line to wait until the Futere has returned a value.
 Otherwise the executing thread has stopped, before the async request has finished and now output is visible.
 ```scala
 Await.result(f, 10 seconds)